Tips To Make Travel More Affordable

 Work those rewards programs

 This was the strategy that kind of started it all for us.
 We had long-time plans to go to Europe for our 10th anniversary, and during the research leading up to that we realized we needed a new credit card.
 The one we had at the time had foreign transaction fees, and paying 3% more on every transaction?
 Uh, no thank you.
 There are a bunch out there that get you tons of bonus miles if you spend a certain amount over the first few months, so that’s what we did.
 We ended up with the American Airlines branded Citi card because the minimum spend was relatively low, and that netted us 50K airline miles to use later.
-That’s how we ended up paying next to nothing for our flights to Paris.
+That’s how we ended up paying next to nothing for our flights to Norway.
+You can find more information here.

 Fly budget airlines & travel light